kklemon/vibegit/README.md

 *   🧠 **Semantic Hunk Grouping:** VibeGit doesn't just look at file names; it looks at *what the code does* to bundle related changes.
 It's like magic, but with more AI slop.
 *   ✍️ **AI-Generated Commit Messages:** Get sensible, well-formatted commit messages suggested for each group.
 Tweak them or use them as-is.
 Your commit log will suddenly look respectable.
+*   🔧 **Interactive Configuration Wizard:** A friendly setup process for first-time users that helps configure your preferred AI model and API keys.
 *   🤖 **Multiple Workflow Modes:**
     *   **YOLO Mode:** Feeling lucky?
 Automatically apply all of VibeGit's proposals.
 What could possibly go wrong?
     *   **Interactive Mode:** Review each proposed commit, edit the message in your default editor, and apply them one by one.
 For the cautious (or skeptical).